bengutstein/ben_gutstein_de300/README.md

-# ICU Length of Stay & Treatment Summary Analysis (DATA_ENG 300 HW2)
+# DATA_ENG 300 HW2

 This project performs both relational and non-relational analysis on ICU patient data to answer healthcare questions using SQL (DuckDB) and Cassandra (Amazon Keyspaces).
-The work is split into two parts.
+The work was split into two parts.

 ---